Vantaa: Transportation

 The stations on the Vantaankoski railway are Myyrmäki, Louhela, Martinlaakso and Vantaankoski.
 The stations on the Ring Rail Line are Vehkala, Kivistö, Aviapolis, Helsinki Airport and Leinelä.
 The stations on the main railway are Tikkurila railway station, Hiekkaharju, Koivukylä, Rekola and Korso.
 There are also direct local bus connections to the Helsinki Airport from the Martinlaakso and Vantaankoski stations as well as the Korso and Koivukylä stops.
 There are preliminary plans for a new station at Vallinoja between Korso and Savio with the working name Urpia.
 In 2004 a fourth track to Kerava was added to the main railway, so local trains and long-distance trains now run on separate tracks.
 The Ring Rail Line was completed in 2015, connecting the main railway with the Vantaankoski railway, also travelling via the Helsinki Airport.
 The completion of the Ring Rail Line has sped up development of new residential and office areas.
-For example the number of jobs in the Vantaankoski area has doubled.
+For example, the number of jobs in the Vantaankoski area has doubled.
 An idea contest was held for new design ideas in the area.

-The largest airport in Finland, and the primary airport of Greater Helsinki, Helsinki Airport, is located in Vantaa.
+The largest airport in Finland, and the primary airport of metropolitan area, Helsinki Airport, is located in Vantaa.
 It attracted a total of 17.1 million passengers in 2016 and a total of 18.9 million passengers in 2017.
 The airport has done well in international comparisons.
 The airport splits Vantaa roughly into an eastern and a western part: the administrative centre and the main concentration of population are mostly located in eastern Vantaa.

 On 16 December 2019 the city council of Vantaa approved the investment of 400 million euro to the planning of the Vantaa light rail with votes 45 to 22.
 The planned route leads from Mellunmäki via Hakunila, Tikkurila and Aviapolis to the Helsinki Airport.

 As a major transport hub, Vantaa suffers from extensive noise and pollution caused by airplanes, railways and motorways.
 According to noise research, over 77,000 citizens of Vantaa live in an area experiencing over 55 dB of noise.
 Road noise in Vantaa is caused by the Ring III beltway, Hämeenlinnanväylä, Tuusulanväylä, Lahdenväylä and Porvoonväylä.
 About 7000 citizens of Vantaa live in an area experiencing noise from airplane traffic and about 9000 live in an area experiencing noise from railway traffic.

+Waste

+The largest waste incinerator in Finland, the Vantaa incinerator, is located at Vantaa.